mustafaiysr/mustafaiysr/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Vulnerability Researcher.
+<div>&nbsp&nbspHello, I am a 22-year-old third-year university student.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, Now, I aim to enhance my skills in cybersecurity and actively pursue education in this field.
+I am taking numerous courses on platforms like Udemy, TryHackMe, HackTheBox, and others, learning new things every day.
+I aspire to specialize in Security Operations Center (SOC), Network Security, Vulnerability Research and Cloud Security.
+I am preparing to obtain various certifications to further my expertise in these areas.</div>

 ## Skills & Interests